sverrirs/jekyll-paginate-v2/README-GENERATOR.md

 ### I'm getting a bundler error after upgrading the gem (Bundler::GemNotFound)

 > bundler/spec_set.rb:95:in `block in materialize': Could not find jekyll-paginate-v2-1.0.0 in any of the sources (Bundler::GemNotFound)

 Delete your `Gemfile.lock` file and try again.

+### I'm getting a bundler error after upgrading the gem (Gem::LoadError)

+> bundler/runtime.rb:40:in 'block in setup': You have already activated addressable 2.5.0, but your Gemfile requires addressable 2.4.0.
+Prepending `bundle exec` to your command may solve this.
+(Gem::LoadError)

+Delete your `Gemfile.lock` file and try again.